Code-Institute-Submissions/venum-mma-store/README.md

 - I have also tested webhooks and stripe payments using the test credit card info provided by stripe and it works perfectly.
 - I have run the python3 -m flake8 in order to view all problems of the project in a single list.
 I had two types pop up: E501 line too long and DJ01.
 As far as E501 goes I have corrected the ones that are possible to be corrected.
 In some cases it's just not possible to fix the line too long issues.
 If I was to break that line up for example it would break the variable.
 The DJ01 ones I ignored as instructed by the tutors.

+**Stripe payments and webhooks**

+Both were tested and work properly.
+Payments go through and webhooks are connected and sent properly.
+Stripe in login info may be provided on request if one wishes to confirm they are working.

 ## Validation

 - HTML: All html code was validated at https://validator.w3.org/ .